 - Dial 9-1-1.

-If you need to speak with a police officer immediately, or need to report to police in accordance with court ordered conditions:
+If you need to speak with a local police officer immediately:

 CRIMINAL RECORD CHECKS

 Criminal Record Checks will be completed for employment purposes only at this time (not for volunteer purposes).
-Please contact the detachment at 1-306-398-3500 to make an appointment, an inquiry, or to file a report.
+Please contact the detachment at 1-306-398-3500 to make an appointment.
+Click here for more information.

 To reduce the risk of Covid-19, face masks will be provided for visitors.
 Hand sanitizer will also be provided for use on your hands and pieces of ID for Criminal Record Checks.
 The detachment employees thank you for your compliance.